 Many landlords in Dubai will demand the entire year of rent be paid up front, in addition to a security deposit.
-If this is a financial possibility, expats should use it to gain leverage over the landlord and try and bring the price down.
+If this is a financial possibility, expats should use it to gain leverage over the landlord and try to bring the price down.

 At the termination of the lease, the landlord and tenant can either choose to agree to renew the lease or end it.
 We recommend expats try to sign a renewable lease, and then notify the landlord accordingly when ready to leave, rather than having to engage in the house hunt all over again after 12 months.